devops329/devops/instruction/grafanaLogging/grafanaLogging.md

 ### Using Curl to insert logs

 Using the example command and your newly minted API key, you can now insert data into Loki.
 Make sure you replace the Grafana account number and API key represented in the authorization token with your account number and API key.
+Ensure the Loki url matches that given in the curl example Grafana gave you; your subdomain may differ from `logs-prod-006`.

 ```sh
 curl -X POST -H "Content-Type: application/json" -H "Authorization: Bearer 111111:glc_xxxxxxx" -d '{"streams": [{"stream": {"component":"jwt-pizza-service", "level": "info", "type":"http-req"},"values": [["'"$(($(date +%s)*1000000000))"'","{\"name\":\"hacker\", \"email\":\"d@jwt.com\", \"password\":\"****\"}",{"user_id": "44","traceID": "9bc86924d069e9f8ccf09192763f1120"}]]}]}' -H "Content-Type:application/json" https://logs-prod-006.grafana.net/loki/api/v1/push